-Morbier (full name Morbier du Livradois) is a mild-tasting cheese with a white pine ash layer in the middle of it.
+Morbier cheese (full name Morbier du Livradois) is a mild-tasting cheese with a thin layer of white pine ash in the middle of it.

 The cheese has a golden-brown rind.
 Inside, it is pale yellow, and semi-firm yet creamy and supple, with some very small holes.

-By law, it has to be aged a minimum of 45 days.
+By law, the cheese has to be aged a minimum of 45 days.
 Many, though, age it for two months.
 After this initial aging, it is then washed with brine, then aged another two months.

 The crust becomes golden brown as it ages, and the flavour gets more complex.

-Morbier Cheese is made in 11 to 18 pound (5 to 8 kg) wheels in the Savoie region of France.
+Morbier cheese is made in 5 to 8 kg (11 to 18 pound) wheels in the Savoie region of France.

-Morbier was originally made in Morez, in the Jura mountains near the Swiss border from curd leftover from making Comté cheese, or when they didn’t have enough milk to make cheese the size of a Comté wheel and dates back to at least the late 1700s.
+Morbier was originally made in Morez, in the Jura mountains near the Swiss border from curd leftover from making Comté cheese, or when they didn’t have enough milk to make cheese the size of a Comté wheel.
+The practice dates back to at least the late 1700s.